nguyenbavietquang123/nobiware-server/spark/src/Spark.Web/README.md

 ## 📘 Example Setup (from Office Wiki Deployment Tutorial)

-If you're following the deployment tutorial, set the environment variables as below:
+If you're following the deployment tutorial, set the environment variables as below, otherwise ignore this section:

 | Setting              | Example Value                                                                 |
 |----------------------|-------------------------------------------------------------------------------|